jorgemmartins/Casual/README.md

   * Variables, which start with a letter or understore and are followed by any number of letters, underscores or numbers.
   * index access, (a[0] or get_array()[i+1])
   * function invocation (function(arg1, arg2)) where arguments can be expressions

+Issues:
+  - Currently it does not support arrays of array types